-The Magister felt his mind reeling with chaotic deliberations.
-The cataclysmic shift of circumstantial evidence unquestionably proved that unlike his hypothesis, Gwen Song and Elizabeth Sobel were not Master and Apprentice.
+The Magister's deliberations painfully re-aligned.
+The cataclysmic shift of circumstantial evidence unquestionably proved that unlike in his hypothesis, Gwen Song and Elizabeth Sobel were not Master and Apprentice.

 Urgent questions begged for knowledge he did not possess.

 Why was the Grot dispelled?

 Was Henry Kilroy deceased?

 How was the Void Mage not shunted away by the collapse of the pocket dimension?
 A multitude of enigmas plagued his mind, each an agonising seed of self-doubt.

 Walken's eyes fell upon Debora, beside which Gwen Song, the junior Void Mage, was held captive by a prison of sand.
 Jones was one who had come to him, citing that she'd bore witness to Kilroy's confession of harbouring and abetting a Void Mage conspiracy.
 He'd then worked with Debora in secret, going as far as to promise her an Apprenticeship in exchange for whatever memory he'd extract from her.
 With so much evidence at hand, he'd been confident that Gwen Song and Henry Kilroy was conspiring against the Tower's interests.

 Now, however, observing Debora's change in demeanour, Walken realised he'd seen that nervous look before; it was the look of a dog expecting admonishment from its Master.